celeron55/ipdm56/README.md

 It's intended to act as programmable logic and output driver for pumps, fans, brake vacuum boosters and whatever.

-It' intended to act as the fuse box and relay box for your inverter, charger and other module's 12V power inputs.
+It's intended to act as the fuse box and relay box for your inverter, charger and other module's 12V power inputs.

 And if you have a simple enough system where you don't need a more complex VCU